chartjs/chartjs-plugin-annotation/README.md

     //   },
     display: true,

-    // optional drawTime to control layering, overrides global drawTime setting
+    // optional drawTime to control layering, overrides global drawTime setting.
     drawTime: 'afterDatasetsDraw',

-    // ID of the scale to bind onto
+    // ID of the scale to bind onto.
     scaleID: 'y',

-    // Data value to draw the line at
+    // Data value to draw the line at.
     value: 25,

-    // Optional value at which the line draw should end
+    // Optional value at which the line draw should end.
     endValue: 26,

-    // Alternative configuration of values, using two scales
+    // Alternative configuration of values, using two scales.
     xScaleID: 'x',
     yScaleID: 'y',
     xMin: 'January',